axonivy/dev.axonivy.com/README.md

 ## Execute tests
 	docker-compose exec web ./vendor/bin/phpunit

-## latest doc link
-The latest doc link </doc/latest> has a very special handling.
-This will updated on each request to the page in Website::updateDocLatestSymlink

 ## Big Files
 Please do not commit big files in this repo.
 If you need to reference binary large objects upload them to blob.axonivy.works.